Brent and Leslie's Adoption Story

 Adoption Story: Vernon + Rhea

 God loves to work through community.
-Vernon and Rhea's adoption journey with Christian Adoption Consultants so clearly reminds me that He often chooses to encourage and challenge our hearts through His people.
+Vernon and Rhea's adoption journey so clearly reminds me that He often chooses to encourage and challenge our hearts through His people.
 It was such a joy for me to walk alongside this sweet couple as their Adoption Consultant.
 (And goodness, isn't their daughter adorable?!!)

 Rhea shares:

-A family friend of ours referred us to Katie with Christian Adoption Consultants in October 2018.
+A family friend of ours referred us to Katie in October 2018.
 We are so thankful we were able to connect with Katie and start our adoption journey with her.
 I had never heard of an adoption consultant but now it is my #1 recommendation to anyone considering adoption.

 Our home study was complete at the end of 2018 and by January we were being sent situations about expecting mothers.
 We were so nervous to present our profile that we spent the first month just waiting and reading and not feeling the need to rush.